-Product and sprint backlog management are two of the most critical tasks for product owners.
-There are many tools but with GitHub’s release of GitHub projects, managing them where developers already are could make it easier for teams to adopt these artifacts and improve their delivery.
-In this post, I explain how to use GitHub Projects to manage the product and sprint backlogs.
+Use the GitHub Projects kanban to manage the product backlog and sprints.
+Product backlog management and sprint management are two of the most critical tasks for product owners.
+There are other tools, like Jira, but with GitHub could make it easier for technical teams to get started with kanban and improve their delivery.

 1. Create issues as usual.

 Create the issues that form your product backlog in the usual way.
 I usually do this from the issues tab.
 Github issues can be used to log work needed as user stories, epics or tasks.
 GitHub does not natively differentiate amongst different work types, but you can use labels for this.

 If you write user stories, I would not recommend using the user story format as the title of the issue, as the text would be hard to read.
 Instead, use descriptive issue titles and write the complete user story in the issue description.

 2. Create and see projects on the new Projects tab

 GitHub now has a project tab where you can see the different projects associated with your repository.
 You can have as many projects as you need in each repository, so this opens up a whole world of possibilities in terms of processes and structures.